Martone: Presence of monks

 In the bios of San Nicodemo, Codex Messanensis XXX (drawn up in 1308), folio 247 r-v, it states: "There is, therefore, in the area of Bucito a temple dedicated to the Mother of God, very famous, and the site is very suitable for us."
 However, when the monks arrived, they found the local inhabitants celebrating the Feast of the Ascension of Saint Mary.
 Unable to find the tranquility they sought, the monks returned to Kellerano.

 Another finding that could confirm the presence of Greek monks in the proximity of Martone is perhaps a small church dedicated to Saint Nicholas, where excavations have revealed a Byzantine necropolis.
 Furthermore, in the locality of Gujune, the remains of the Basilian monastery of S. Anania are still visible, which has a cell isolated from the rest of the grotto by a wall that most certainly was used as a dormitory for the monks.

 Proof of the presence of Greek monks in Martone is the Signum Pacis, which is now in the church of Maria SS.
 Assunta.
 It consists of a metallic tablet with a handle depicting the resurrection of Christ and the Virgin Mary.
-The Signum Pacis was offered to newly wedded couples to kiss at the end of the nuptial ceremony as part of an ancient Byzantine ritual.
+The Signum Pacis was offered to newlywed couples to kiss at the end of the nuptial ceremony as part of an ancient Byzantine ritual.

 Giovanni Fiore da Cropani (1622–1683) defined Martone as a very ancient town in his treaty on "Grotteria with two thousand inhabitants, with the jurisdiction of two very ancient villages, Martoni and S. Giovanni".
-In his contribution, Abbot Orazio Lupis thus writes: "Martone, one the lands of the Area (of Grotteria) called in the past S. Maria di Bucita; the other is named S. Giovanni."
+In his contribution, Abbot Orazio Lupis thus writes: "Martone, one of the lands of the Area (of Grotteria) called in the past S. Maria di Bucita; the other is named S. Giovanni."

-There are different opinions about the meaning of the name.
-Some say it descends from a Greek family named Martis; others think it derives from Marte (Mars), the God of war in Roman mythology.
-If so, Martone could have been originally a soldier's encampment during the Sicilian Wars between Augustus and Sextus Pompeius.
-Others say that Martone takes its name from an ancient Norman family that landed in Calabria in the retinue of Robert the Guiscard.

 According to certain testimonies, the history of Martone was related to a 12-volume opus, which got lost in the transfer from the old to the new municipal building.
 Parlà and Cutrone must have written something about Martone, but their manuscripts have also been lost.